Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 Focus on Revenues and Expenses Only

 A double-entry system keeps in view the company's entire chart of accounts.
-That is, all transactions in a double-entry system result in entries in two different accounts, which may be the so-called Income statement accounts (revenue accounts and expense accounts) or the so-called Balance sheet accounts (asset accounts, liability accounts, and equities accounts).
+That is, all transactions in a double-entry system result in entries in two different accounts, which may be the 2 "Income statement accounts" (revenue accounts and expense accounts) or three "Balance sheet accounts" (asset accounts, liability accounts, and equities accounts).

-When the company receives cash through a bank loan, as mentioned, the double-entry system records a debit for an asset account, e.g., "cash on hand" (for an asset account, a debit is an increase), as well as a credit to a liability account, e.g., "bank loans" (with a liability account, an increase is a credit).
+- Also records a credit to a liability account, e.g., "bank loans" (with a liability account, an increase is a credit).

 Cash Basis Accounting Works With Single Entry Systems

-The Approach Does Not Work With Double Entry Systems
+The Approach Does Not Work With double-entry Systems

 When Product Delivery and Customer Payment Fall in Different Periods

 If vendor delivery and customer payment fall in different reporting periods, however, the single-entry system has no way of matching the two events.
-In such cases, the single entry system therefore presents a misleading picture of earnings for either period.
+In such cases, the single entry system, therefore, presents a misleading picture of earnings for either period.